Calday Grange Grammar School: Main campus

+Each building has a letter code consisting of the first letter of its name (except the Briers Building, which is considered part of the Walker Building).
+These letters are used to designate room names, for example: the second room (2) on the ground floor (1) of the Hawkins Building (H) would be H12.

+Sports campus

+Glasspool Field, the school's main sports facility, is located a mile southeast of the main school, on Telegraph Road.
+It comprises three rugby union pitches, cricket field, athletics facilities and artificial turf used for hockey and tennis.
+Glasspool Field was formerly known as Paton Field, renamed in line with the removal of Paton House from the house system.

+Academic attainment

 In 2019 the school was inspected and judged 'Good' repeating the judgement of Ofsted from inspections in 2016 and 2010.

 In 2015 96% of the year group achieved 5 GCSE passes at grades A* to C with 96.2% gaining at 5 A* to C grades including English and Maths.
 Four students achieved 10 or more A* grades.

 In 2015 Calday School received its best A level results since 2010 with a pass rate of 99.2% at A*-E grades.